Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/ExecuteLogicBasedOnEvents.md

 next message.

-In the Case message on the right, enter the value of AssignContractChainIdentifier
+In the Case message on the right, enter the value of RoleAssignment

 Click the “…” in the upper right of the case and select Rename.

-Rename the case to AssignContractChainIdentifier
+Rename the case to RoleAssignment

 For the action, select “Data Operations – Parse Json”